-Recombinant DNA technology is a technique which changes the phenotype of an organism (host) when a genetically altered vector is introduced and integrated into the genome of the organism.
-So, basically, the process involves introducing a foreign piece of DNA into the genome which contains our gene of interest.
-This gene which is introduced is the recombinant gene and the technique is called the recombinant DNA technology.
-Embedding the desired gene into the genome of the host is not as simple as it sounds.
+Recombinant DNA technology is a technique that alters the phenotype of an entity (host) when a genetically modified vector is introduced and incorporated into the genome of the host.
+Thus, the process entails introducing a foreign fragment of DNA into the genome containing the desired gene.
+This particular gene that is introduced is referred to as the recombinant gene and the technique is known as the recombinant DNA technology.
+Embedding the gene of interest into the genome of the host is not as simple as it sounds.
 Developing a recombinant DNA involves a series of sequential steps which are discussed below.

 Process of Recombinant DNA Technology

-Recombinant DNA technology involves the selection of the desired gene for administration into the host followed by a selection of the perfect vector with which the gene has to be integrated and recombinant DNA formed.
-This recombinant DNA then has to be introduced into the host.
-And at last, it has to be maintained in the host and carried forward to the offsprings.
-Let’s go through each step in detail.
+Recombinant DNA technology involves the selection of the desired gene for administration into the host followed by a selection of the perfect vector with which the gene has to be integrated and hence the recombinant DNA is formed.
+This recombinant DNA, then has to be introduced into the host.
+And at last, it has to be maintained in the host and carried forward to the offspring.

 Being a nucleic acid enclosed within the nucleus, isolation of DNA is not an easy task.
 Isolation of DNA is an enzymatically controlled process where the plant or animal cells are treated with certain enzymes.
-Enzymes such as lysozyme (bacteria), cellulase (plant cells), and chitinase (fungus) are different enzymes used to isolate a pure DNA from the cells.
+Enzymes such as cellulase (plant cells), lysozyme (bacteria) and chitinase (fungi) are used to isolate pure DNA from the cells.

 The isolated and purified DNA is treated with restriction endonucleases which cut the DNA into fragments.
-The restriction enzymes used in recombinant DNA technology play a major role in determining the location at which the desired gene is inserted into the vector genome.
-The restriction endonucleases are sequence-specific which is usually palindrome sequences and cut the DNA at specific points.
-They scrutinize the length of DNA and make the cut at the specific site called the restriction site.
-The desired genes and the vectors are cut by the same restriction enzymes to obtain the complementary sticky notes, thus making the work of the ligases easy to bind the desired gene to the vector.
+The restriction enzymes utilized in recombinant DNA technology are significant to detect the location at which the desired gene is introduced into the vector genome.
+The restriction endonucleases are sequence-specific, typically palindrome sequences and snip the DNA at specific points.
+They inspect the length of DNA and trims it at particular sites known as the restriction site.
+The desired genes and the vectors are snipped by the same restriction enzymes to acquire the complementary sticky ends.
+This ensures the task of ligases for binding the required gene to the vector is easier.